thlorenz/dox/admin/linux.md

 - `chmod a-w file` nobody can edit file
 - `chmod -R g+rx folder` folder can be accessed by all users in the group (applied recursively)

+### Default mode and `umask`

+Set default mode for each file that is created by executing `umask` command, i.e inside `.bashrc`.

+Meaning of bits are inverted from the meanings applied to `chmod` command.
+Determine the access you want and substract `7` from each digit to get the 3 digit mask.

+Set default permissions `750`:

+    umask 027

 ### Changing ownership and group

 - `chown user filename` changes file's owner
 - `chgrp group filename` changes file's group
 - `chown user:group filename` alternative syntax to change both owner and group
 - commands accept `-R` switch

+### Find files associated with particular user

+    find /usr -user username -ls

+### setuid and setgid bit

+Causes the program to be executed with the permissions of the owner of that file.

+Add `setuid` bit (applies to user)

+    chmod u+s /path/to/file

+Add `setgid` bit (applies to group)

+    chmod g+s /path/to/file

+#### Find files with `setuid` or `setgid` set

+    find /usr -type f -perm /6000 -exec stat -c "%A %a %n" {} \;

+Find only the files with setuid

+    find /usr -type f -perm /4000

+Find only the files with setgid

+    find /usr -type f -perm /200-

 # System services